Volkswagen T-Cross: T-Cross

 The Chinese market T-Cross was unveiled on 25 October 2018.
 It is manufactured and marketed by SAIC-VW and adopted the long-wheelbase body like the Brazilian T-Cross.
 It features a different front and rear bumpers to adapt with the Chinese market taste and trends.
 It is available in two engine options, which include 1.4-litre TSI which makes 148 hp and 1.5-litre MPI with 113 hp of power output.
 It went on sale in April 2019.

 Tacqua

 The twin model of the T-Cross for the Chinese market is named the Tacqua.
 Manufactured and marketed by FAW-VW, the Tacqua bears more resemblance with the Brazilian-made T-Cross in terms of exterior appearance, with the exception of the Tacqua R-Line model which is a new design.
 The Tacqua offers the same long-wheelbase body and engine options as the T-Cross built by SAIC-VW, which are 1.4-litre TSI and 1.5-litre MPI.
 It was unveiled in November 2019 and launched to the market in December 2019.

+Tharu XR

+In June 2024, SAIC-VW introduced a lengthened and redesigned version of the T-Cross called the Volkswagen Tharu XR.
+It borrows its nameplate from the larger Tharu.
+While retaining the same 2651 mm wheelbase, Volkswagen extended its front rear overhang by a total of 134 mm, bringing the vehicle length to 4355 mm.